Are you interested in starting an online business but not exactly sure how to get started?

 The basic steps to setting up a website on a minimal budget are:

 It can't be overstated that people will judge you, your business, it's credibility, and most importantly it's ability to solve their problems based on the look and feel of your website.
 Though we all know that we shouldn't... people will judge your business by it's website just as they judge a book by its cover.
+You don't have to break the bank on a great looking website but you should seek the advice of a professional web designer or at least invest in a good WordPress template to give your website a professional look and feel.

 3. Learn About Your Competition